haihala/modman/README.md

 ##### Get as string
 Forms a hash of currently selected pack and changes the text in mod content box to show the user this hash.

+## Cli tutorial

+Run `./cli.py credentials set` to save your factorio portal login information.
+After that, run `./cli.py help` to see a list of available commands.

 ## Notes
 You can freely copy modpack files around, they are just lines of text with mod names.